Brandys-AlgoRythem/Online-Growth-Ad-Strategy-BrandyCornett-Portfolio/Aura-Elixirs-Photo-Carousel-Ad.md

 This "Aura" project is a portfolio piece created to demonstrate capabilities in:

 * **Brand Strategy & Development:** Crafting a compelling narrative, mission, and identity for a new technology product.
+* **Financial Modeling & Business Analysis:** Utilizing spreadsheet software (e.g., **Google Sheets**) to develop projections (sales, expenses, cash flow), P&L statements, and KPI dashboards.
+The comprehensive financial model can be viewed in the [**Aura Financial Projections Google Sheet**](https://docs.google.com/spreadsheets/d/1aQovV6U5lPfw7v_mUeOR2OMquw6sb1LEu8K3nIR4KgU/edit?usp=sharing).
+(Individual CSV exports such as `Aura - Analysis.csv`, `Aura - Sales Forecast.csv`, etc., were also derived from this model).
 * **Marketing & Advertising Concepts:** Designing a multi-stage digital ad campaign tailored to a new business's launch phase.
 * **Content Creation & Articulation:** Conceptualizing and describing visual and textual content for digital advertisements.
-* **Strategic Thinking:** Aligning marketing initiatives with overarching business goals, such as generating awareness, addressing user needs, and driving initial user acquisition.
+* **Strategic Thinking:** Aligning marketing initiatives with overarching business goals, informed by data analysis and financial planning.

 The approach taken for Aura mirrors how I would strategize and execute a go-to-market plan for a real-world business, helping it to effectively establish its presence and connect with its target audience.

 ---

-This format should look great on your GitHub profile and clearly communicate the value and thought process behind your "Aura" ad campaign project!